- In Primeval Days, the buttock was the primary sexual attraction, not the breast (It all goes back to the caveman!).

 - In Ancient Greece, Spartan women performed bottom kicking.
 They would kick their booty to make it bigger and firmer.

-- In the late 16th Century and early 17th Century, artist Peter Paul Rubens was best known for portraying full-bodied women with large derrières.
-In fact, today the term “rubenesqueis” defined in the dictionary to mean a “voluptuous woman.”
+- In the late 16th and early 17th Centuries, artist Peter Paul Rubens was best known for portraying full-bodied women with large derrières.
+Today, the term “rubenesqueis” defined in the dictionary means a “voluptuous woman.”

 TV's top reality stars have it, pop stars sing about it, and the hottest celebrities in town flaunt it.
 And if two, self-made entrepreneurs have their way, every woman in the country can now instantly have it.